0x1eef/test-cmd.rb/README.md

 Welcome to the canonical test-cmd.rb repository.

-test-cmd.rb provides an object-oriented interface for spawning a command on UNIX-like operating systems.
-The library is intended to be simple, lightweight, and easy to use.
+test-cmd.rb is a Go-inspired, object-oriented interface for running commands on UNIX-like systems, in the spirit of Go's `os/exec`.
+A command is built with `cmd` and `argv`, then spawned so its stdout and stderr streams, process ID, and exit status are captured with a background thread.
+Predicates like `success?`, `alive?`, and `command_not_found?`, plus `success`/`failure` callbacks and `kill!`, cover the common cases with a small, dependency-free API.

 ## Install